maximevaillancourt/maximevaillancourt.github.io/_posts/2020-10-15-gmail-filters-github.md

 That's it - you're done.
 At this point, your emails should be labeled automatically.
 Feel free to change the colors of the labels via the "Labels" tab in your Gmail settings.
 I find it helpful to make <span style="color: #e30000;">direct review requests</span> red as this means "urgent and important" to me, and the label for <span style="color: green;">merged pull requests</span> is green because it means "success, everything's good" to me.

 Experiment to find what works best for you.

-If you found this helpful, consider sharing it with your coworkers and friends.
-I'm always available on Twitter ([@vaillancourtmax](https://twitter.com/vaillancourtmax)) to discuss. ✌️